-Samford University offers a diverse portfolio of loan options to its graduate students.
-The most frequently used loan for graduate students is the Federal Stafford Loan.
-We also offer Grad PLUS, Health Professions and Private Education Loans.
 Students are notified in their award letter how to request their loan funds.
-First-time Stafford Loan borrowers will be required to complete entrance counseling and a Master Promissory Note (MPN) before their loans will disburse.
-You may complete your entrance counseling online at StudentLoans.gov.
+The most frequently used loan for graduate students is the Graduate Direct Student Loan.
+First-time Direct Student Loan borrowers will be required to complete entrance counseling and a Master Promissory Note (MPN) before their loans will disburse.
+You may complete your entrance counseling online at studentaid.gov.
 Your Free Application for Federal Student Aid (FAFSA) ID will be needed to complete the entrance counseling and MPN requirements.

-A student must submit a completed FAFSA to Samford in order to access funding through a Stafford Loan whose amounts vary by program of study, with most students qualifying for up to $20,500 per year.
+A student must submit a completed FAFSA to Samford in order to access funding through a Graduate Direct Loan whose amounts vary by program of study, with most students qualifying for up to $20,500 per year.
 Pharmacy students may receive an additional $12,500 per year (total of $33,000 annually).
 Pharmacy students taking required summer courses after the completion of their third year may receive an additional $4,167 during the summer term.

 Grad PLUS Loan

 The Graduate PLUS Loan is available to any graduate student with acceptable credit who has submitted a FAFSA.
 These loans are typically used to close the gap between net costs after all other aid has been paid to a student’s account and what a student can pay out of pocket.
 The maximum amount available may not exceed the student’s cost of attendance and may be limited by the borrower’s credit rating.

 Health Professions Loan

 Nurse Faculty Loan

 Private Education Loan

 Another financing option available is the Private Education Loan (private loan).
 These are loans made by national, regional, and local lending institutions who exist to assist you in affording your college education.
 Many of these lenders are well known and you may already be utilizing one of them for your personal banking needs.
 The loan products offered by these lenders vary.
 Therefore, we encourage you to thoroughly explore all options related to private loans and compare them to federal loans.